aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 # image-recognition-project-based-on-YOLOv10
-This is an basic image recognition project with yolov10 and python.
-Please read the readme to know more detail.
+This is a very simple image recognition tool with python and yolov10 that is according to [YOLOv10: Real-Time End-to-End Object Detection](https://arxiv.org/abs/2405.14458)